Eczbek/xieite/docs/concepts.md

 &nbsp;

 ## Description
-A collection of commonly and uncommonly used concepts, expanding on the standard library.
+A collection of commonly and uncommonly-used concepts, expanding on the standard library.

 &nbsp;